For food that reflects your state's culinary culture, look no further than its best traditional restaurant

 via tripadvisor.com

-Located in the heart of the River North neighborhood, Gene & Georgetti is the Windy City‘s oldest steakhouse.
-Inside, you’ll find an old-school atmosphere—think red leather chairs, white tablecloths and walls lined with photos of famous patrons.
-A Chicago institution since 1941, Gene & Georgetti is beloved for its traditional Italian dishes, like chicken Vesuvio, eggplant parmesan, homemade lasagna and, of course, huge and flavorful steaks.
+Located in the heart of Chicago’s River North neighborhood, Gene & Georgetti is the Windy City‘s oldest steakhouse.
+Inside, you’ll find an old-school atmosphere—red leather chairs, white tablecloths and walls lined with photos of famous patrons.
+A Chicago institution since 1941, Gene & Georgetti is beloved for its traditional Italian dishes, including chicken Vesuvio, eggplant parmesan, homemade lasagna and, of course, huge and flavorful steaks.

 Joes Kansas City Via Tripadvisor